Anal Sac Cancer in Dogs

 This type of cancer tends to cause elevated calcium in the blood (hypercalcemia), which may or may not aid in diagnosis.

-• Many dogs with hypercalcemia have no symptoms, but it can be found on routine bloodwork.3
+- Many dogs have no symptoms, but hypercalcemia can be found on routine bloodwork.3

-• Other dogs that are hypercalcemic may have increased thirst and urination (PU/PD), which is often the first thing pet parents will notice.
+- Other dogs that are hypercalcemic may have increased thirst and urination (PU/PD), often the first thing pet parents will notice.

 If any of these symptoms are seen at home, the dog should go to the veterinarian for diagnostics, as there are many potential reasons for these symptoms aside from anal sac cancer.